Master's Programme in Renewable Electricity Production

 - Autumn 2023, Uppsala, 100%, Campus

 The Master's Programme in Renewable Electricity Production offers you an education in electrical power systems and renewable electricity generation.
 The electric grid in the world is facing a great shift, and the electric transmission system is accommodating an increasing share of renewable energy sources.
 Qualified professionals in the energy field are in high demand and this programme will help you develop an attractive profile for the labour market.

 Why this programme?

-A network with potential employers during training, both in academia and industry.
+- build a network of potential employers during training, both in academia and industry,

 The programme leads to a Master of Science (120 credits) with Renewable Energy Production as the main field of study.

 Why did you choose to come and study in Sweden?

 – I have always been concerned about sustainability and a greener future and Sweden being one of the most sustainable countries in the world, I believed this place could provide me with what I wanted to learn.

 Why did you choose to study this programme?

 – I had this fascination towards renewable energy and I knew that this field would play a major role in the future electricity market.
 We all know that global warming is a big issue now and generating electricity from renewable resources could be one of the major responses to mitigate such climate damage.
 This programme seemed to be exciting where you got to learn both the technology and its impact towards the environment.